 The color of individual plots can be changed.
-Hover the cursor over dot to the left of the name of the plot.
-Left-click to see menu option.
+Hover the cursor over the dot to the left of the name of the plot.
+Left-click to see the menu option.
 Choose Line color.

-Click and drag mouse over plot to augment the view.
+Click and drag the mouse over the plot to augment the view.
 Repeat to further augment view.

 The Time Slider at the bottom of the canvas can also be used to show a line marker in each plot.